getcoconut/coconut/packages/cli/docs/configuration.md

 ### `outputs/targets`

 Defines a list of folders where the `mock` and `outputs` commands should write the program outputs.
 These are generally folders that belong to the source code of your client apps that need access to the infrastructure.
-You would then import these outputs files and use the data to access the created resources.
+You can import these outputs files and use the data to access the created resources.

-For every target folder, the outputs will be written to the file `<target folder>/coconut/<stack>.json`.
-For the `mock` command, the stack name is `mock`.
+For every target folder, the outputs will be written to the file `<target folder>/coconut.json` (see the [outputs](./cli.md#cmds_outputs) command for details about the file content).

 Target folders can be absolute or relative to the folder where the Coconut CLI is executed (current working directory).